Remote Learning Offer

-We use the White Rose Schemes of Learning to guide our teaching of maths from Reception to Year 6.
-White Rose is based on the mastery approach which is used so successfully in countries such as Singapore.
+We use the Power Maths Schemes of Learning to guide our teaching of maths from Reception to Year 6.
+Power Maths is based on the mastery approach which is used so successfully in countries such as Singapore.

 It breaks the curriculum down into small, manageable steps that all children work on in a daily lesson together.
 Those that need a bit more support are given additional help either in the lesson, before or afterwards.
 Those that need more challenge are given rich tasks and deeper problems to build a more profound understanding.

 The scheme enables children to apply their knowledge of number into new concepts.
 For example when children look at measurement, they will also practice the four operations and fractions.
 This makes the maths purposeful and supports children with making links between topics and leading to a deeper understanding.